WolfieWeb Raspberry Pi Lab

 Easy Build Steps

-1. Wire the sensor while the Pi is off.
+1. Wire the DS18B20 while the Pi is powered off.

 Mistakes to Avoid